Power Apps, Custom Connectors and Application Registrations

 Creating a Custom Connector

-To create a PowerApps Azure Active Directory Custom Connector the following values must be provided:
+To create a PowerApps Azure Active Directory Custom Connector I needed to provide:

 Client id